JonathanRaiman/cycle_hunt/README.md

 # Cycle hunt

-Collection of utilities and scripts for neutralizing cycles while performing the least amount of damage to the original structure (stealth).
+Collection of utilities and scripts for neutralizing cycles while performing the least amount of changes to the original edge structure:

-Currently 2 powerful methods when used in conjunction enact the strongest firepower:

-* Conversion of *Directed Cyclic Graph* (DCG) to *Directed Acyclic Graph* (DAG) through merges by keeping tracking of dependencies (`remove_cycles` inside `cycle_utils.py`)
-* Greedy most-cyclic edge deletion (`greedy_remove_cycles` inside `Greedy Graph Simplifier.ipynb` and `cycle_removal.cpp`)
+* Greedy most-cyclic edge deletion (`greedy_remove_cycles` inside `cycle_removal.cpp`)

 Currently, the best strategy is as follows: